jeet-mahesh-shirodkar/onion_react/README.md

 # Props
 - Data passed as an argument to Component
 - Passing the Arguments from component to component is called as Props Passing

+# Unique Key id while using map
+- When we have components at same level and if a new component comes on the first without ID, DOM is going to re-render all the components again.
+As DOM can’t identify where to place it.
+- But if we give each of them a unique ID then react knows where to put that component according to the ID.
+It is a good optimization and performance thing.

+# Hooks
+- JS utility function

+# useState
+- When the state variable update, react will re-renders the component.
+- Point about state variables is that whenever they update, React triggers a reconciliation cycle and re-renders the component.
+- This means that as soon as the data layer changes, React promptly updates the UI layer.
+The data layer is always kept in sync with the UI layer.
+- To achieve this rapid operation, React employs a reconciliation algorithm, also known as the diffing algorithm or React-Fibre.
+- React-Fiber - a powerhouse reimplementation of React's algorithm.
+The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
+Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.
+These days, we can use JavaScript and React alongside popular libraries like GSAP (GreenSock Animation Platform) and Three.js.

+# Virtual DOM Obj
+- When you create Element in React, you are actually creating Virtual DOM Objects.
+These virtual replicas are synced with the real DOM, a process known as "Reconciliation" or React "diffing" algorithm.
+- Essentially, every rendering cycle compares the new UI blueprint (updated VDOM) with the old one (previous VDOM) and makes precise changes to the actual DOM accordingly.

+# React Fiber Architecture
+- Increase its suitablity for areas like animation, layout and gestures.
+Its headline feature is incremental rendering, The ability to split rendering work into chunks and spread it out over multiple frames.